semgrep/semgrep/PRIVACY.md

 Two types of data are sent to r2c servers for this logged-in use case: scan data and findings data.

-Scan data provide information on the environment and performance of Semgrep.
+**Scan data** provide information on the environment and performance of Semgrep.
 They power dashboards, identify anomalies with the product, and are needed for billing.
-The classes of data are:
+The classes of scan data are:

 - Project identity (e.g. name, URL)
 - Scan environment (e.g. CI provider, OS)